kresnawijayaa/kresnawijayaa/README.md

   I'm currently sharpening my skills and creativity in the [Playground on My Portfolio Website](https://kresna-portfolio.web.app/) (👉 right-click to open in a new tab).

 - 📚 **Learning Journey:**
-  On a quest to master Golang, TypeScript, and Java.
+  On a quest to learn Golang.
 There's always something new to discover!

 - 🤝 **Collaboration:**
   Eager to join forces on projects where we can learn, innovate, and grow together.